megascatterbomb/mega_mod/README.md

 This mod is built on top of the Zombie Infection 2026 rewrite.

 - Adjusted various timings to improve the gamemode's pacing.
-  - Round time always starts at, and can never exceed, 3s minutes.
+  - Round time always starts at, and can never exceed, 3 minutes.
   - Time added upon survivor death is reduced if the number of remaining survivors is very high (30 or more).
-  - Respawn wave time is set to 5 seconds for Survivors.
+  - Respawn wave time is forced to 5 seconds for Survivors.
-  - Zombies have near-instant respawn (2 seconds, interrupts killcam).
-  - Death during setup triggers instant respawn.
+  - Health packs cannot be used by Zombies to remove debuffs.
 - Added Overtime:
   - When the timer expires, the game enters Overtime.
 Overtime lasts until round end and cannot be interrupted.
   - Zombies cannot respawn in Overtime, however Survivors killed in Overtime still become Zombies.